-Fig. 5-5 Group Profile window, Category tab, LDAP group
+Fig. 4-5 Group Profile window, Category tab, LDAP group

-The Profile option is used for viewing/creating the filtering profile of the defined entity (NT group or LDAP static or dynamic group, user member, or LDAP container).
+The Profile option is used for viewing/creating the filtering profile of the defined node (LDAP static or dynamic group, workstation, user member, or container).
 Entries made in the Category, Redirect URL, and Filter Options tabs comprise the profile string for the entity.